San Carlos is a Uruguayan city located in the department of Maldonado.

 Today, San Carlos is an important tourist center due to its proximity to the coast and attractions such as Plaza Artigas, the San Carlos Borromeo church and the Francisco Mazzoni Regional Museum.

-See more about the history of San Carlos
+See more about how to get to San Carlos

 See also information on Artigas, Maldonado y Montevideo.